brooke-zhou/MovieLens-Visualization/README.md

 - Then, call function clean_data to re-index movies in a given data file

 # Basic Visualizations
-- All of code used to generate basic visualizations are in basic_visualizations.py
+- All code used to generate basic visualizations are in basic_visualizations.py
 - First, read in clean movie and data files
 - Then, run each part of the file to make visualizations of
   - all movies